 Heartland AEA's staff members, 75 percent of whom are licensed educators, aid student achievement in many ways.
 They teach students; provide direct services to students with special needs; consult with teachers, principals and superintendents; meet with parents; lead school-community meetings; and undertake many other tasks to improve teaching and learning.

 Heartland AEA has the largest student enrollment of Iowa's nine area education agencies.
 AEAs were created by the 1974 Iowa Legislature and opened a year later to ensure efficient, effective and equal educational opportunities for all children.

 The Agency is a public entity funded by federal and state aid, legislatively-controlled property tax, grants, course tuition and the sale of educational products.
-Most of Heartland AEA's services are free, although a nominal fee is charged for services such as printing, graphic design, lamination, some staff development courses and special school district requests.
+Most of Heartland AEA's services are free, although a nominal fee is charged for services such as printing, graphic design, lamination, some professional learning courses and special school district requests.

 Schools Served: 53 school districts and 30 accredited non-public schools